divyangpateluvpce/AirController/README.md

 On Mobile Device Installation
 ------------------------------
-First, Download APK from Application Folder.
+First, Download AirController.apk from Apk Folder.

 Save to your android device and Install in to Android Phone.